Critical Care Nursing

 Reach, G. (2013).
 Patient autonomy in chronic care: solving a paradox.
 Patient Preference and Adherence, p.15.

 Richards, K. and Raby, S. (2016).
-Co-trimoxazole-induced hypoglycaemia in an immunosuppressed intensive care patient.
+Co-trimoxazole-induced hypoglycemia in an immunosuppressed intensive care patient.
 Journal of the Intensive Care Society.

 Why Student Prefer Us ?